axlothecook/taskJournal/README.md

 + date-fns library

 How are any of the libraries employed? <br />
 date-fns library formats date names on task GUI between details button and edit svg.
-It is also used in categorizing tasks based on time; whether they are due today, tomorrow, etc. with functions isToday(), isTomorrow(), isThisMonth(), and isThisWeek().
+It is also used in categorizing tasks based on time; whether they are due today, tomorrow, etc. with functions isToday(date), isTomorrow(date), isThisMonth(date), and isThisWeek(date).

 How are any of the frameworks employed? <br />
 I haven't learned any frameworks yet, and as such the projects does not included any.